qwd/dev-site/docs/_en/ios-sdk/air/ios-air-daily-forecast.md

 If no optional parameters are set, the default value will be used.

-{% include params.html p="location-ios key-ios lang-def" %}
+{% include params.html p="location-def key-ios lang-def" %}

 ### Sample Code